javiergs/App-ProduceConsume/README.md

 ### 🧮 Bounded Storage Buffer

-A classic Producer--Consumer implementation with: - A fixed-size synchronized buffer\
+A classic Producer--Consumer implementation with:
+- A fixed-size synchronized buffer
-- `ReentrantLock` for mutual exclusion\
+    - `ReentrantLock` for mutual exclusion
-- Two condition variables: - `fullBuffer` → Producers wait when buffer is full\
+- Two condition variables:
+    - `fullBuffer` → Producers wait when buffer is full
     - `emptyBuffer` → Consumers wait when buffer is empty

 Producers add items to the tail; consumers remove from the head.